 • Very gently dredge the burrata in the flour followed by the egg and then the Panko.
 Double-dredge the burrata in the egg and Panko to get a thick coating.
 Place the burrata on a plate and freeze for 15-20 minutes.

-• While the burrata is in the freezer, heat the oil in a deep, large sauce pan until it reaches 350°F.**** Using a spatula or frying spoon, carefully lower the chilled burrata into the hot oil.
+• While the burrata is in the freezer, heat the oil in a deep, large pot until it reaches 350°F. Make sure you're using enough oil to cover all of the burrata!
+Using a spatula or frying spoon, carefully lower the chilled burrata into the hot oil.
 Fry for 4-5 minutes, until the outside is golden brown and crisp.
 Carefully move it around with the spatula/frying spoon to ensure the cheese doesn't stick to the bottom.

 • Gently place the fried burrata on a paper towel to soak up extra oil.
 Season with a pinch of flaky salt (or Kosher salt).